-- Using a quarter cup for measuring, pour batter into a skillet that’s been heated over medium-low heat and sprayed with cooking spray.
-Once in the pan, I add whatever berries or additional spices I’m using that day.
-This particular morning, it was blueberries and apple pie spice (around the holidays, my husband likes pumpkin pie spice added to his.
-Sautéed apples would be awesome too).
+- Preheat pan or griddle on medium-low heat.
+Spray with cooking spray and then using a quarter cup for measuring, pour batter into pan.
+Once in the pan, I add whatever berries or additional spices I'm using that day.
+Around fall and the holidays, my husband likes pumpkin pie spice added to his.
+Sautéed apples would be awesome too.

 Next time you have friends over for dinner, make it a breakfast night and MAKE THESE.
 Add some strawberry sauce, and they will move in with you so save it for people you really like.
 For updates on new posts, follow me on Facebook, Instagram, and Pinterest.